AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ## Formatting Labels

-In order to make a chart readable and understandable it is very important to format axes labels in a proper way, e.g. add "$" prefix if values are given in dollars or add "°F" postfix if values are given in Fahrenheit degrees.
+In order to make a chart readable and understandable it is very important to format axes labels in a proper way, e.g., add "$" prefix if values are given in dollars or add "°F" postfix if values are given in Fahrenheit degrees.

 You have a full control over the axis labels in {api:anychart.core.ui.LabelsFactory#format}format(){api} parameter of {api:anychart.core.axes.Linear#labels}labels(){api} method.